markteehan/file-chunk-connectors/README.md

 ## Deployment Uses
 This connector can be used to stream binary files such as .JPEG, .AVI, encrypted or compressed content, ranging in size from megabytes to gigabytes.
-This connector borrows heavily from the spooldir source connectors written by Jeremy Custenborder.
 To stream and schemify text or avro content, use the spooldir source connectors - to stream binary files; use this connector.

 There are many options available to send files between two endpoints: rsync, sftp, scp, curl, wget: sending files using streaming via Kafka offers a number of benefits that are built into the kafka client, including resume/send-retry, TLS encryption, authentication, access control, compression, replay and parallelism.
 These are multiple tradeoffs to consider.
+With support for multi partition/multi task operation; this connector enables stream-sending of a single file with multiple parallel threads - should may be faster than sending the file using any single-threaded utility.

 This connector enables any Kafka cluster (including Confluent Cloud, Confluent Platform or Apache Kafka) to be used to stream files of any size.
 The [tarballs repo]([url](https://github.com/markteehan/file-chunk-tarballs)) contains a readymade stack (including the plugins, kafka connect, java, configuration properties and scripts) to start the source or sink on windows or linux using a "config" and then a "start".
 This uses connect-standalone (not connect-distributed).